bioinf-mcb/Metagenomic-DeepFRI/README.md

 # 🍳 Metagenomic-DeepFRI [![Stars](https://img.shields.io/github/stars/bioinf-MCB/Metagenomic-DeepFRI.svg?style=social&maxAge=3600&label=Star)](https://github.com/bioinf-MCB/Metagenomic-DeepFRI/stargazers)
-*Optimized version of [DeepFRI](https://github.com/flatironinstitute/DeepFRI), a deep learning model for functional annotation of proteins with [Gene Ontology (GO) terms](https://geneontology.org/docs/go-annotations/).
-Specialised for annotation of big (metagenomic) datasets with predicted databases of structures.*
+*A pipeline for annotation of genes with [DeepFRI](https://github.com/flatironinstitute/DeepFRI), a deep learning model for functional protein annotation with [Gene Ontology (GO) terms](https://geneontology.org/docs/go-annotations/).
+It incorporates databases of predicted protein structures for fast annotation of metagenomic gene catalogues.*

 ## About The Project
 Do you have **thousands of protein sequences** with **unknown structures**, but still want to know their